IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Those generators or ESS with fixed cost >0  are considered candidates and can be installed.

 Maximum, minimum, and initial storage values are considered proportional to the invested capacity for the candidate ESS units if StorageInvestment is activated.
+This can be used for battery investment decisions where the investment can be continuous (StorageInvestment=Yes).
+For a particular hydro storage investment the dam investment is linked to this particular hydro and can't be made proportional (StorageInvestment=No).

 A generator can belong to several mutually exclusive sets; their names must be separated by "\|" when inputted.
 So if Generator1 belongs to Set1 and Set2, the data entry should be "Set1\|Set2".
 If any of the generators in a group are installation candidates, it is assumed that exclusivity is yearly, so only one can be committed during the whole period.
 When all mutually exclusive generators in a set are installed and functioning, it is assumed that the exclusivity is hourly, and which generator is committed can change every LoadLevel.